 Flexo is able to operate with many more types of inks.

-Offset generally works with inks that are oil-based along with using some water-based and UV curable inks.
+The offset printing method generally works with inks that are oil-based along with using some water-based and UV curable inks.

-One thing to consider about offset is that the plates used in the process are susceptible to oxidation if they're not cared for properly.
+One thing to consider about offset printing technology is that the plates used in the process are susceptible to oxidation if they're not cared for properly.
 For this reason, extra maintenance is often necessary to ensure plate quality.